You can create daily study time – easily.

 Grab a Scripture Writing plan!
 Just searching on this site will bring you lots of options to choose from.
 Check out this list from a search for “scripture writing“.

-If choosing from nearly 40 plans is too overwhelming, choose one of these.
+If choosing from nearly 40 plans is too overwhelming, start with this one-week plan from Psalm 27.

 Another option is to grab the Scripture Writing Kit #1 in our store which gives you a whole YEAR of plans and ways to study them.
 All in one packet: themes chosen for you, the study explained, and lots of ideas for ways to use them for you and your family.